eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ### Sync
 In this example we demonstrate how you can use the WaitSet to trigger a cyclic call every second.
-We use a user trigger which will be triggered in a separate thread every second to signal the WaitSet that its time for the next run.
+We use a user trigger which will be triggered in a separate thread every second to signal the WaitSet that it's time for the next run.
 Additionally, we attach a callback (`cyclicRun`) to this user trigger so that the event can directly call the cyclic call.